Health Protection (Coronavirus, Restrictions) (No. 2) (England) Regulations 2020: Legal basis

-As with the original regulations, SI 2020/986 was introduced using emergency powers under the Public Health (Control of Disease) Act 1984 to enact the regulations "by reason of urgency" subject to retrospective approval by resolution of each House of Parliament within twenty-eight days, although uniquely these amendments were made by the Home Secretary, Priti Patel.
+As with the original regulations, SI 2020/986 was made using emergency powers under the Public Health (Control of Disease) Act 1984, this time by the Home Secretary, Priti Patel, to enact the regulations "by reason of urgency" subject to retrospective approval by resolution of each House of Parliament within twenty-eight days.
 The legal basis for the use of the powers was stated to be as before.

 'Rule of six'

 The new general rule, subject to some exceptions, was that gatherings of more than six people were banned.
 Most distinctions between indoor and outdoor gatherings were removed, and the regulations applied to gatherings in private dwellings and indoor public spaces as well as elsewhere.

 The regulations did not loosen any stricter local regulations which applied in certain regions of England, specifically in those regions where smaller gatherings in private dwellings were already prohibited.

 Linked households

 The concept of "linked households" introduced on 15 June by SI 2020/588 was revived.
 A household containing exactly one adult (no more) and any number of children could form a permanent link with one other household of any size (such linked households were referred to in government statements as "support bubbles").
 Households which were already linked under earlier regulations could not link with any other household.

-Gatherings of any size where all attendees are part of the same household, or of two linked households, were permitted.
+Gatherings of any size where all attendees were part of the same household, or of two linked households, were permitted.